Your Face (film): Music

 The vocals are by Maureen McElheron, known for composing the songs in The Tune, also by Bill Plympton.
 After the song was recorded, it was slowed by one-third, giving the desired and unusual effect, also making the voice more masculine.

 Lyrics

 The song is original, made specifically for this short film, and the lyrics depict a metaphorical description of someone's face by using musical vocabulary to describe the beauty of their features.

 Legacy

 The short received a nomination for Academy Award for Best Animated Short Film at the 60th Academy Awards.

 A variation of this short was used as the couch gag on The Simpsonss 29th season episode "3 Scenes Plus a Tag from a Marriage", with Homer Simpson's face replacing the original man, and Dan Castellaneta singing the vocals.
 This version ends with the Simpson family sitting on their living room couch.

 Your Face was preserved by the Academy Film Archive in 2015.

-The short was restored and uploaded to Bill Plympton's YouTube channel on August 23, 2024.
+The short was restored and uploaded to Bill Plympton's YouTube channel in 2024.